 What this means if you're applying

 You're not getting a passport quickly.
 Plan your timeline backwards from when you actually need the Canadian passport — not from when you file.
-If you want a Canadian passport for travel in summer 2027, you have to file the proof of citizenship application this month.
-For travel before April 2027, you should have already filed.
+If you want a Canadian passport for travel in late 2027 or early 2028, you have to file the proof of citizenship application now.
+For travel before summer 2027, you should have already filed.

 The wait will probably get longer before it gets shorter.
-IRCC's monthly refresh has added a month each cycle since February.
+IRCC's June update added 3 months in a single cycle — the largest jump yet.
 Demand from American applicants hasn't peaked — vital-records archives across Canada are still catching up on requests, which means thousands of in-progress applications haven't even been filed yet.
 There's no signal IRCC has added processing staff at the rate needed to flatten the curve.

 Once you have the certificate, the passport is fast.
 Passport Canada's separate processing time for first-time adult passports submitted in person is about 10 business days, and 20 business days by mail.
 The certificate is the bottleneck, not the passport.
 Some applicants will get their certificate and their passport in the same month if they apply for the passport the day their certificate lands.